blckchnd/docs.rudex.org/README.md

-lowest_ask - Lowest current purchase price for this asset highest_bid - Highest current sale price for this asset percent_change - Price change percentage updated_at - Time when data retrieved
+lowest_ask - Lowest current purchase price for this asset highest_bid - Highest current sale price for this asset percent_change - Price change percentage updated_at - Unix timestamp in milliseconds for when the last updated time occurred.

 ```